 At the Law Firm of A. Dale Naticchia, we understand what you are going through during this stressful time.
 Our Cleveland OVI lawyer has handled a wide variety of drunk driving cases over the last 33 years.
 We also defend ordinary people in other criminal cases in Cleveland, Akron, and throughout Cuyahoga County.
 During the last 18 years, A. Dale Naticchia has focused on drunk driving cases, providing people who were pulled over and arrested for driving while intoxicated with a tenacious and thorough defense.
 Whether you are currently facing a criminal charge or are trying to avoid a charge being brought, contact a DUI attorney at our Cleveland office today to learn more about how we can keep your record clean and preserve your reputation.DUI

-According to Ohio law, it is illegal to operate a vehicle with a blood alcohol content (BAC) of 0.08 or higher.
+Under Ohio law, the offense of operating a vehicle while intoxicated, or OVI, is treated very seriously even if it is an individual’s first offense.
+In Ohio it is illegal to operate a vehicle with a blood alcohol content (BAC) of 0.08 or higher.
 For commercial operators, the limit is 0.04 percent, and for people under 21, it is 0.02 percent.
 The penalties associated with the offense vary depending on whether this is your first OVI charge or a repeat charge.
 For example, your first offense carries a potential jail sentence of three to six months and fines between $375 and $1,075.
 The amount of jail time and fines increases with each subsequent offense, as well as the amount of time that your license may be suspended.
 For anything beyond a first offense, you will probably be required to install an interlock ignition device, which requires the driver to provide a breath sample before the vehicle will start.
 There is also the possibility that the court could order you to wear a continuous alcohol monitor (SCRAM) even before you have been convicted.Common OVI Defenses

 There are often defenses that a Cleveland DUI attorney can potentially raise on behalf of an individual charged with driving under the influence.
-Many times, there are grounds to appeal the suspension of your license.
-The attorney must obtain any evidence that the prosecution plans to use against you.
-Examining this evidence will shed light on any weak points in the prosecution’s case that may prevent them from proving the charge against you.
-Frequently there are issues with the evidence, such as an officer conducting an unlawful search or using an unlawfully obtained statement, you can file a motion to suppress the use of this evidence in court.
+Have the individual’s constitutional rights been violated?
+Especially the individual’s Fourth Amendment rights to be free from unreasonable searches and seizures?
+There are two main aspects to these Fourth Amendment rights.
+First, did the police officer have reasonable suspicion to stop the individual’s vehicle and second, was there probable cause for the arrest.
+If so, you can file a motion to suppress the use of this evidence in court.
+Frequently there are issues with the evidence, such as an officer conducting an unlawful search or using an unlawfully obtained statement.
 There may be defenses that the equipment used to conduct a breathalyzer test was not properly maintained or that the operator did not have the proper certification.

 Finding and asserting these weaknesses and defenses often creates the option of pleading to a lesser offense called a wet reckless, which is a case involving intoxicated driving that is reduced as reckless driving or similar less serious traffic offense.
 An OVI lawyer in the Cleveland area can help a driver try to reduce their charge.Consult a DUI Lawyer Serving Residents in Cleveland or Seek Representation Against a Criminal Charge

 Whether you are facing your first experience with the criminal justice system, or you are seeking to protect your rights in an ongoing investigation, the legal professionals at the Law Office of A. Dale Naticchia can help you understand your rights at every step of the process and assist you with navigating this stressful situation.
-We represent people throughout Cuyahoga County, including in Cleveland, Akron, Parma, Bedford, Berea, Rocky River, Garfield Heights, Stow, and Barberton.
+We represent people throughout Cuyahoga County, including those in Cleveland, Akron, Parma, Bedford, Berea, Rocky River, Garfield Heights, Stow, and Barberton.
 We offer a free consultation to help you find out how we can assist you.
 Call us now at 216-520-5297 or contact us online.

 We handle not only first-time DUI charges but also repeat DUI cases and special contexts such as underage drivers and commercial operators...